xiaoylu/leetcode_category/TwoPointers/Readme.md

 }
 ```

-You should increase `i` first, then increment `j` until certain conditions are satisfied.
+You should increase `i` first, then adjust `j` until certain conditions are satisfied.

 **LC 567.
 Permutation in String**